 The Purpose of Asanas in Hatha Yoga

-There are 84 different postures in hatha yoga, each with a different purpose of directing energy.
-This is why breathing, or pranayama, is so essential when performing each asana.
-Our breath also directs currents of energy as it is our life force and key to activating our divine consciousness beyond the physical.
+Your breath also directs currents of energy as it is your life force and the key to activating your divine consciousness beyond the physical.
 The body, in its movements and breathing motions, takes control and is used like a machine to reach a higher state of being.
-Think of the body as a car, the driver as the mind, the exhaust as your breath, and your destination as your soul.
+Think of your body as a car, your mind as the driver, your breath as the exhaust, and your soul as the destination.